 Almost certainly you will need time to think through your answer.
-It is quite acceptable to say that you will ring him back (and if you say this, please do it!) within 20 minutes.
+It is quite acceptable to say that you will ring them back (and if you say this, please do it!) within 20 minutes.
 This gives you enough time to do your research; speak to anyone else who may be able to help you; and to think through your answer.

 There are three basic types of interview, but the principles of each remain the same:

 - The news interview – this is where the reporter just wants the facts.
 Perhaps you’ve just witnessed a car accident or an armed robbery.
 The questions you will be asked are factual ones: Who, Where, When and What happened?

 - The information interview – this is an amalgam of facts and opinions.
 Perhaps you have been invited to give your views on a social or ethical issue.
 More time is spent on answering questions such as: How and Why?

 - The in-depth interview – this is usually done completely on the interviewee’s wavelength.
 These interviews deal with very personal matters, for instance, celebrity interviews or people with a story to tell.